Patrick Henry Cronin: Disappearance

 On the night of May 4, 1889, a man called on Cronin at his home, seeking medical care for an injured worker at O'Sullivan's ice house in Lake View.
 Cronin was observed leaving in a buggy with a white horse.
 He never returned home.
 Cronin's friends worried about his absence.
 His landlords and friends reported his disappearance to the police, who assigned Daniel Coughlin to the case.
 Coughlin and the other officers reported searching "high and low" but found no trace of Cronin or a crime.
 Henry M. Hunt reported that Theo Conklin did some investigating, and drove to Lake View to question O'Sullivan about the accident call.
 O'Sullivan was confused by the inquiry, and replied that all of his employees were in good health, and none of them called for the doctor.
 The Conklins also found that Cronin did not take his revolver with him, as he would have for a long trip, and that he only carried a small amount of money.

 On May 9, Annie Murphy, an elocutionist who, like Cronin, was well known in Irish and Catholic circles, reported that she saw Cronin on a streetcar on Clark Street just after 9 p.m. on May 4.
 Her father, Thomas Murphy, was an officer at a local Clan na Gael camp.
 The conductor of the street car corroborated Annie Murphy's claim.
 On May 10, Charles T. Long, the son of a prominent newspaper publisher in Toronto who belonged to a secret society with Cronin, sent dispatches to Chicago's morning papers that Cronin was alive and well in Canada.
 Long described Cronin as seeming to be "slightly deranged."
-The accounts of Cronin in Canada was definitive enough evidence for Cronin's enemies that he was guilty of some crime and had fled Chicago to escape justice.
+The accounts of Cronin in Canada were definitive enough evidence for Cronin's enemies that he was guilty of some crime and had fled Chicago to escape justice.
 Some reports said Cronin admitted to being a British spy, and was making his way to England.
 Other rumors circulated by the press were that Cronin was fleeing prosecution for performing an abortion, or he was avoiding the consequences of a romantic affair.